-Below are bills of interest filed thus far.
-Moving forward each successive week, the report will be prioritized in the following manner: new legislation filed, priority, monitor, tracking, and most likely dead.
+Below are bills of interest.
+The final report is prioritized in the following manner: Bill Included in Extended Session, Ready for Governor's Action, and Bills that Died.
 Any new activities will be highlighted RED.
 If you would like more detailed information or an explanation of any legislation or why it is in a specific area, please do not hesitate to reach out to Drew or Mike.